 - 1. In reviewing proposals for amendments to land use designations, the County shall evaluate how the proposal would advance the long-term goals of the County.
-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors - The zoning district map of the County shall be reviewed to verify that no conflicts exist between land use designations and zoning districts.
+Responsible Departments: Planning, Planning Commission, Board of Supervisors - The zoning district map of the County shall be reviewed as needed to verify that no conflicts exist between land use designations, and zoning districts, and other applicable plans or regulations, including but not limited to Airport Land Use Commission / Compatibility Plans.
 A report of this review shall be submitted to the Planning Commission not later than January 4, 1996.

-Responsible Department: Planning Department
+Responsible Department: Planning